illinoistech-itm/jhajek/itmo-556/git-tutorial/Readme.md

   * a picture of something that describes you
 * h2 Where are you from?
   * Tell us where you are from
+* h2 What was your first computing device?
 * h2 IT Interests
   * Tell us what you IT Interests and or skills are
 * h2 Something Interesting About You